hackathonsforschools/website/pages/resources/parents.md

 ### What is a hackathon?

 Hackathon isn't the best way to describe the event.
 Instead, think of a hackathon as a **Invention Marathon**.
 Your child won't be breaking into things, but instead creating interesting projects through programming.
 We'll be teaching them about programming, working in teams, and how to solve problems.

 ### Is my child breaking the law by "Hacking"?

 The only hacking we are doing is ethical!
+It also isn't like the kind of hacking that you would see on the news - here the term *hacking* refers to creating something and solving problems.
 Most of the hacking we do is hacking together ideas into a working project.

 ### My child hasn't done any programming before, how can they get started?

 Our Member Events are for anyone, no matter your experience.
 We will have at least one of our [mentors](/mentors/) on site throughout the event to help students get started, and help them create their ideas.

 ## Other Resources